Cysharp/UniTask/README.md

 async void vs async UniTaskVoid
 ---
-`async void` is a standard C# task system so does not run on UniTask systems.
-It is better not to use. `async UniTaskVoid` is a lightweight version of `async UniTask` because it does not have awaitable completion and report error immediately to `UniTaskScheduler.UnobservedTaskException`.
-If you don't require to await it(fire and forget), use `UniTaskVoid` is better.
-Unfortunately to dismiss warning, require to using with `Forget()`.
+`async void` is a standard C# task system so it does not run on UniTask systems.
+It is better not to use it. `async UniTaskVoid` is a lightweight version of `async UniTask` because it does not have awaitable completion and reports errors immediately to `UniTaskScheduler.UnobservedTaskException`.
+If you don't require awaiting (fire and forget), using `UniTaskVoid` is better.
+Unfortunately to dismiss warning, you're required to call `Forget()`.

 ```csharp
 public async UniTaskVoid FireAndForgetMethod()